storycraft/asdf-overlay/README.md

 ```

 > [!WARNING]
-> DLL and the client must be built using same rust compiler or it may misbehaviour
+> DLL and the client must be built using same rust compiler or it will misbehaviour

 ## Example
 Examples are located in `examples` directory.